martina-occhetta/MORGaN/README.md

 ## Notes

-- Each experiment runs with 3 different random seeds (0, 1, 2) for reproducibility
+- Each experiment runs with 2 different random seeds (0, 1), for 3 iterations, for reproducibility
 - The code automatically handles the dynamic number of edge types based on the experiment configuration
 - Make sure all required data files are in place before running experiments
 - For large experiments, consider using a compute cluster or GPU-enabled machine